marinofaggiana/LucidBanner/README.md

 // Immediately removes the currently visible banner. banner.dismissAll(animated: false)
 ```

+`dismiss()` advances to the next queued request after the current banner finishes dismissing.
+In the current implementation, `dismissAll(animated:)` removes the visible banner but does **not** clear queued requests; do not use it as a queue-reset API.

 To discard queued requests, present a replacement banner with `.replace`.
 Do not use `LucidBannerRegistry.remove(for:)` as a queue-reset mechanism while a banner may still be visible: it only removes the registry reference and does not dismiss the existing instance.